 Similar to the design of military medic’s bags, GORUCKs bags have a wrap around “clamshell” zipper that opens flat to reveal everything in the bag.
 This is extremely convenient over top opening bags and making packing much easier.
 More than a handful of times, I’ve had to grab something from the bottom of my bag quickly at an airport counter or security check – thanks to the open flat design, I never have an issue.

-Bombproof Laptop Pocket
+Bombproof Laptop Compartment

 Everyone carries tech these days, but despite the ubiquity those laptops are still extremely valuable to us.
-The “bombproof laptop pocket” is a quick access zippered pocket that is overly padded and has a “false bottom” created a space between the bottom of the compartment.
+The “bombproof laptop compartment” is a quick access zippered pocket that is overly padded and has a “false bottom” created a space between the bottom of the compartment.
 This “false bottom” prevents the laptop from touching the ground, and being damaged.

-Heavily padded shoulder straps and back panel
+Extra padded shoulder straps and back panel

 Additionally, the back panel is heavily padded to protect your laptop and make carrying those ruck weights more comfortable.

-Tested to 400lb loads
+Strength Tested to 400lb loads

 Heavy duty nylon stitching, reinforced stretch points, and the use of 1000D Cordura Nylon and milspec webbing throughout make this possible.

-SCARS Lifetime Guarantee
+SCARS Lifetime Guarantee Guaranteed Quality